 - Schloss Neuschwanstein / Hohenschwangau Castle – 160 km / 100 miles / 2h20

 Prien am Chiemsee is a stop on most trains running between München Hauptbahnhof (Munich Main Station) and Salzburg in Austria.
 At least one train is available per hour with the journey time just less than an hour irrespective of which train is used.
-Most of the trains are operated by Meridian but German Railways tickets are accepted, including the Bayern Ticket.
+Most of the trains are operated by BRB (Bayerische Regiobahn) but German Railways tickets are accepted, including the Bayern Ticket (which is not valid on EC, ICE, IC, or RJ trains).

 From Munich Airport (MUC), it is not necessary to first travel to München Hauptbahnhof.
 Take the S-Bahn train S8 from the airport to München Ost Bahnhof station and then continue by regular train to Prien.
-Total traveling time is around 90 minutes.
+The total traveling time is around 90 minutes to Prien.

 From Salzburg Airport (SZG), it is necessary to travel first to Salzburg Hauptbahnhof by bus to catch a connecting train to Prien.
-Total traveling time is also around 90 minutes.
+Total traveling time is also around 90 minutes to Prien.

 - Travelers from Bad Reichenhall and Berchtesgaden usually have to change trains at Freilassing in Bavaria on the German-Austrian border.